How to finally learn to code in 7 easy steps

 Introduction

-But fear not!
 The following 7 steps are designed to help you navigate these challenges more smoothly and effectively, ensuring you won’t face the same obstacles that have hindered others.
 These steps are:

 1. Make a roadmap: Plan your learning journey.